Qissa Meherbano Ka: Background and development

-In mid-June 2021, Zaviyar Nauman Ijaz, son of veteran actor Nauman Ijaz revealed that he is going to make his television debut and it will be a produced by MD Productions.
+In mid-June 2021, Zaviyar Nauman Ijaz, son of veteran actor Nauman Ijaz, revealed that he is going to make his television debut in a MD Productions drama.
 Later, Hocane also announced being a part of the serial through her Instagram account in late June 2021.
 The principal photography began in same month in Islamabad.
-The series is directed by Iqbal Ansari who previously directed Zebaish and Deewar-e-Shab for the same production house.
+The series is directed by Iqbal Ansari who previously directed Zebaish (2020).
+The script was written by Fakhra Jabeen which had the trivial portrayal of marital rape.
+On Hocane's account, the script was altered and the scenes were reshoot.